dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Making dashboards available offline

-To make a dashboard available offline, choose the **Make dashboard available offline** option in the **More** menu.
+To make a dashboard available offline, choose the **Make dashboard available offline** option in the **...More** menu.
 This will cause a reload of the dashboard where requests to the server are recorded and saved in browser storage.
 Note that offline dashboards are only available on the computer and browser where you set it to offline.

 Offline dashboards have an indicator on the dashboard chip in the dashboards bar, as well as a tag showing the time it was saved

 ![](resources/images/dashboard/dashboard-offline-dashboard.png)

-If the dashboard has been changed since you made it available offline, either by you or someone else, you'll need to choose **Sync offline data now** from the **More** menu to save the latest version of the dashboard.
+If the dashboard has been changed since you made it available offline, either by you or someone else, you'll need to choose **Sync offline data now** from the **...More** menu to save the latest version of the dashboard.
 If you currently have a filter applied when requesting the dashboard be made available offline, the filter will have to be removed first.

 ![](resources/images/dashboard/dashboard-sync-offline.png)

-You can also remove a dashboard from offline storaged by choosing **Remove from offline storage** in the **More** menu.
+You can also remove a dashboard from offline storaged by choosing **Remove from offline storage** in the **...More** menu.

 ![](resources/images/dashboard/dashboard-remove-offline.png)